fpirsch/adventofcode2022/README.md

 A good lib matters in this event, especially if you choose JS as your language, if you want to spend your time actually solving the problems instead of writing trivial things that already exist.

 JS doesn't have a good standard library for algorithmics and data structures, like e.g. Python has.
-[Lodash](https://lodash.com/) does a pretty good job, so I went with it, and added my own super small library [lib.js](./lib.js) with functions I use often.
-Some of those functions are generic, some are very specific to the advent of code.
+[Lodash](https://lodash.com/) does a pretty good job, so I went with it, and added my own super small library, with some generic functions, and some very specific to the advent of code.

 # Tips